taxes-in-saint-lucia-international-business-companies-withholding-tax

 Frequently Asked Questions about St Lucia Taxes

-1. What taxes do you pay in St Lucia?
+What taxes do you pay in Saint Lucia?

-In St Lucia, you will need to pay income tax (rates are progressive based on income amount), VAT, stamp duty, and tax on interest and royalties.
-The rate you pay will vary depending on whether you are a tax resident in St Lucia or not.
+In Saint Lucia, you will need to pay personal income tax (the income tax rate is progressive based on the income amount), VAT, stamp duty, property tax, and tax on interest and royalties.
+Companies also pay corporate income tax and excise tax.
+The tax rate you pay will vary depending on whether you are a tax resident in St Lucia or not.
+For example, companies that are tax residents pay a lower tax rate on interest and royalties.
+You don’t pay taxes on capital gains, dividends, or inheritance.

 A country is considered a tax haven when it offers individuals and/or businesses little to no tax liability.
 Countries in the Caribbean are considered some of the world’s most popular tax havens, including St Lucia.

-Yes, you will need to pay property taxes in St Lucia.
-For residential property, the rate is 0.25 percent of the Open Market Value.
-For commercial property, the rate is 0.4 percent of the Open Market Value.
+Yes, you will need to pay property tax in St Lucia.
+For residential property tax, the rate is 0.25 percent of the Open Market Value.
+For commercial property tax, the rate is 0.4 percent of the Open Market Value.

 Yes, there is value-added tax (VAT) in St Lucia.
 The standard VAT rate is 12.5 percent.